yp/reHCstar/docs/README.md

 genotypes, the solution of the current block could impute the genotypes in a way that is locally optimal, but globally sub-optimal.

-Please notice that `reHCstar-mgr.py` finds a solution that requires the minimum number of recombinations only if the genotypes are *not* divided into blocks.
+Please notice that `reHCstar-mgr` finds a solution that requires the minimum number of recombinations only if the genotypes are *not* divided into blocks.